flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteStack
-### Deletes the specified stack.
+> Deletes the specified stack.
 After the stack is deleted, the application streaming environment provided by the stack is no longer available to users.
-Also, any reservations made for application streaming sessions for the stack are released.
+Also, any reservations made for application streaming sessions for the stack are released.<br/>

 #### Input Parameters
 * `Action` - _required_